How to Clean a Mattress

 Even if you use a mattress protector—and virtually all mattress manufacturers and experts suggest you do—your bed can get dirty over time.
 Dust mites and sweat can seep down into the mattress' fibers, causing stains and unpleasant odors.
 And since you can't simply toss your mattress into the washer when it needs a refresh, it's easy to assume that cleaning yours is a hassle.
 But our experts assure us that it is not.
-Here, they explain exactly how to clean this bedroom essential.
+Here, they explain exactly how to clean a mattress.

 Pull Out the Vacuum